 The Trustee recognises that portfolio turnover and associated transaction costs are a necessary part of investment management and that the impact of portfolio turnover costs is reflected in performance figures provided by the investment managers.
-The Trustee expects its investment adviser to incorporate portfolio turnover and resulting transaction costs as appropriate in its advice on the Scheme's investment mandates.
+The Trustee expects its investment consultant to incorporate portfolio turnover and resulting transaction costs as appropriate in its advice on the Scheme's investment mandates.

-7. The Scheme's custodians
+3551104 7.
+The Scheme's custodians

-The Trustee can from time to time, appoint custodians, whose primary role is the safekeeping of the Scheme's assets (or a portion of the Scheme's assets).
+The Trustee can from time to time, appoint custodians in respect of assets in the DB Page 9 of 22 section, whose primary role is the safekeeping of the Scheme's assets (or a portion of the Scheme's assets).
 The custodians are authorised under the Financial Services and Markets Act 2000 (as amended) to carry out such activities.